Online Drop-Outs: Don't Become a Statistic!

 Avoid Becoming an Online College Drop-Out

-Bright Hub’s own Akili Amina wrote an article entitled Useful Quick-Tips When Taking Online Courses.
-In a nutshell, it spells out a four-step approach to becoming a successful online learner.
-If you are a student diligent about your online studies, drop-out dangers generally may not apply to you, as you have most likely committed to implementing each one of these tips and are willing to go even further to make your online learning experience a resounding success.
+If you are a student diligent about your online studies, drop-out dangers generally may not apply to you, as you have most likely committed to your studies and are willing to do what it takes to make your online learning experience a resounding success.

 1. Personal commitments